The Art of Resume Writing: Get Noticed by Prospective Employers 2023

-A powerful resume will distinguish you from other applicants and prove that you are the best choice (of all applicants) for the job position.
-You must convince the reader that you deserve an interview by having a standout resume.
+Crafting a compelling resume sets you apart from other candidates and demonstrates that you are the ideal choice for the job.
+The goal is to persuade the reader that you deserve an interview by presenting an exceptional resume.

-While your resume’s primary job is to get you an interview, it will also guide the interviewer.
-Make sure your resume is tailored to the position you are applying to, as well as company's objectives.
+While the primary purpose of your resume is to secure an interview, it also serves as a guide for the interviewer.
+Ensure that your resume is customized to the specific position you are applying for, aligning with the objectives of the company.

 Your resume and cover letter define who you are and how you want to be perceived.